NathanLBCooper/azure-webjob-host/README.md

               }
             };

-    using (var host = new JobHost())
+    using (var host = new JobHostBuilder().Build())
     {
         await host.RunAsync(DoSomething);
+        // var result = host.RunAsync(ReturnSomething) <- Also available with return values
     }

+#### What happens if the host detects a shutdown

-If the azure web job gets a shutdown indicator while your code is executing, the *ServiceHost* will call *StopAsync* on your service, or the *JobService* will cancel the token that was provided to your method.
+If the Azure web job detects a shutdown while your code is executing the *ServiceHost* will call *StopAsync* on your service.
+If you're using the *JobService* instead, that will cancel the token that was provided to your method

+In the case of a `WEBJOBS_SHUTDOWN_FILE` shutdown your code will have 5 seconds (configurable in Azure) to gracefully exit.

+There are other types of exit however.
+The hosts are also listening for `AppDomain.CurrentDomain.ProcessExit` and `Console.CancelKeyPress`.
+Your code will be notified in the same way, and the host will attempt to block these types of shutdowns for up to 4 seconds while your code *inside the host.RunAsync* exits.

+Note, that because this code it intended to allow your whole process to exit, but only directly tries to block shutdown while code inside the host is running, it's best to put the hosting code as close to the top of your application as possible.
+This is a "framework level concern", not something to mix in with your application code.
+I place it at the top of Main in my WebJob console apps.